 Concluding on Growing Medicinal Mushrooms

 Medicinal mushrooms are a great addition to any diet, and they may offer a number of healing benefits, as well.
 If you’re looking to get started growing medicinal mushrooms for yourself or commercially, knowing how long it takes to grow these fungi can help you prepare.
-However, keep in mind, you might also be able to transition to the psychedelic industry once it becomes legal at the state and federal levels!
+However, keep in mind that you might also be able to transition to the psychedelic industry once it becomes legal at the state and federal levels!